unimelb/unimelb-design-system/pages/articles/how-to-use-accordions-well.md

+---
+title: How to use accordions well
+hidden: true
+---

 Accordians are an efficient way of grouping and communicating multiple pieces of contextually related information.
 They display a large amount of content in a small amount of space.

 ## When to use an accordon